 Your kids will absolutely love going through the alphabet, finding and swatting the letters, and then re-positioning the letters in new places and starting all over again!

 This is a great activity for children who may otherwise feel a bit discouraged at remembering the order of the alphabet or identifying their letters.
 The fun of finding and swatting the letters helps them overcome any initial hesitation and gives way to pride and excitement!

 - Giant bug swatter (sometimes you can find fun ones at your local dollar store as well)

 - Thick marker

-We used Post-it notes so we could re-stick the letters in different places, stick them on furniture & prevent them from flying around as my daughter swatted them.
+We used Post-it Notes so we could re-stick the letters in different places.
+The stickiness allowed us to stick them on furniture and prevent them from flying around as my daughter swatted them.
 Index cards – or even some themed bug cards – would be good alternatives.

-Write each letter on a separate Post-it note, and then spread those Post-it Notes all around the room or space you are playing in.
-It’s also a good idea to go over The Alphabet Song with your child/group as a quick refresher before getting started.
+Write each letter on a separate Post-it Note, and then spread them all around the space you are playing in.
+It’s also a fun idea to go over The Alphabet Song with your kids as a quick refresher.

-Now, SWAT! those letters!
-Start by going through the alphabet, swatting each letter in order.
+Now that the game is ready, begin to SWAT! those letters!
+Start by going through the alphabet and swatting each letter in order.
 If you’re playing as a group, you can take turns finding letters or race to find the letters.

-You can also line up the letters of a given word – in order or out of order – and have your child swat each letter as they call it out.
+You can also line up the letters of a given word – in order or out of order.
+The kids can swat each letter as they call it out.
 Start with simple 3-letter words and progress in difficulty according to your child’s capability.

 If you have less space or would prefer to make this game into a quiet time activity, check out our Table Top version!